barkanb/hiring-engineers/answers.md

 	<img src="https://github.com/barkanb/hiring-engineers/blob/master/Images/trace-1.png" width="60%" height="60%"></a>

-2. In our usecase we will trace a Flask application.
+2. In our use case we will trace a Flask application.
 (Make sure that Flask is installed and runs the application correctly).

 	The following command will trace the application as it runs:
 	```